AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

         - media2
         - media3

 ### content.otio file

-This is a normal OpenTimelineIO file.
-The only caveat is that all of its media references are either ExternalReferences with relative target_urls pointing into the `media` directory or `MissingReference`.
+This is a normal OpenTimelineIO whose media references are either ExternalReferences with relative target_urls pointing into the `media` directory or `MissingReference`.

 ### Media Directory

 The media directory contains all the media files in a flat structure.
-They must have unique basenames.
-The format of the media isn't restricted.
+They must have unique basenames, but can be encoded in whichever codec/container the user wishes (otio is unable to decode or encode the media files).

 ## Read Behavior